menu

 OAuth 2.0 Connection Workflow

-Common Security Issues with OAuth
+Common security issues with OAuth

-1. Access Tokens as a Proof of Authentication
+1. Access tokens as a proof of authentication

-A common issue is that developers fail to understand the purpose of relying upon party secret and end up storing it locally inside the client application.
-Researchers believe that the terminology of OAuth confuses developers significantly – the relying party secret is referred to as the “consumer secret” by OAuth 1.0 and “client secret” by OAuth 2.0, where the terms consumer and client are used by each specification to describe the relying party.
-These names are misleading for developers who have never studied the specifications, which is a majority of them.
-These names are extremely misleading for developers who have never studied the specifications.
+Researchers believe that the terminology of OAuth confuses developers significantly – the relying party secret is referred to as the “consumer secret” by OAuth 1.0 and “client secret” by OAuth 2.0, where each specification uses the terms consumer and client to describe the relying party.

-Here's a real life example:
+Here's a real-life example:

-The research paper written by Eric Chen, et al. highlights a real-world example of Pinterest and Quora.
+The research paper written by Eric Chen et al. highlights a real-world example of Pinterest and Quora.

 Both Pinterest and Quora used Twitter as a service provider for authentication, and both of them bundled their relying party secrets with their mobile applications.
 To make the matter worse, after obtaining their secrets using simple reverse engineering, we discovered that the same secrets were used for the Pinterest and the Quora web applications.
 Since Twitter mainly used OAuth 1.0, this gave an adversary the ability to generate arbitrary OAuth request tokens for Quora and Pinterest.
 Using these tokens, we (acting as the attacker) could direct users (both web and mobile users) to a legitimate Twitter page with the dialogue box.
 Once the user clicks authorize, Twitter’s access token will be sent to the attacker, giving him/her full access to the user’s account.

-3. Injection of Access Tokens
+3. Injection of access tokens

 This is problematic because it opens up a place for access tokens to potentially be injected into an application by an outside party (and potentially leak outside of the application).
-If the client application does not validate the access token through some mechanism, it has no way of differentiating between a valid token and an attack token.
+If the client application does not validate the access token through some mechanism, it cannot differentiate between a valid token and an attack token.

 So, how do you solve this?
-This can be solved by using the authorization code flow and only accepting tokens directly from the authorization server's token endpoint, and by using a state value that is unguessable by an attacker.
+This can be solved by using the authorization code flow and only accepting tokens directly from the authorization server's token endpoint and by using a state value that is unguessable by an attacker.

-4. Issues With Mobile Browser and WebView
+4. Issues with mobile browser and WebView

 Since the OAuth specification does not specify how to perform user-agent redirection for mobile applications, it may seem natural to use a mobile browser or an embedded browser (i.e., WebView) to perform web-based OAuth redirections on mobile devices.

-Many mobile developers natıvely believe that since the OAuth specification is specifically designed for web usages, one can securely apply it to mobile platforms by using the web-based flow inside a mobile web browser (or a WebView instance).
-This is a common misconception, as we have not found a single case in our study where a mobile browser or WebView is used securely for OAuth.
+Many mobile developers natıvely believe that since the OAuth specification is specifically designed for web usage, one can securely apply it to mobile platforms by using the web-based flow inside a mobile web browser (or a WebView instance).
+This is a common misconception, as we have not found a case in our study where a mobile browser or WebView is used securely for OAuth.

 Conclusion